John Richard Sheaffer

-John Richard "Jack" Sheaffer, Ph.D. is an American innovator and the creator of an environmentally sensitive reclamation and reuse waste water system, co-author of the Clean Water Act while serving as the Scientific Advisor to the Secretary of the Army, was instrumental in the design of the national flood insurance program, and the author or co-author of 10 books and more than 50 technical articles on wastewater management, irrigation, floodproofing, and fresh-water resources.
+John Richard "Jack" Sheaffer (August 28, 1931 – December 21, 2016) was an American environmental engineer.
+He was the creator of an environmentally sensitive reclamation and reuse waste water system, co-author of the Clean Water Act while serving as the Scientific Advisor to the Secretary of the Army, was instrumental in the design of the national flood insurance program, and the author or co-author of 10 books and more than 50 technical articles on wastewater management, irrigation, floodproofing, and fresh-water resources.

 Biography

-Sheaffer has had a long and distinguished career as a champion of reclamation and reuse, and was instrumental in the inclusion of these concepts in the landmark Clean Water Act Amendments of 1972.
+Sheaffer had a long and distinguished career as a champion of reclamation and reuse, and was instrumental in the inclusion of these concepts in the landmark Clean Water Act Amendments of 1972.
 He served at that time as the Scientific Advisor to the Secretary of the Army.
 His earlier dissertation at the University of Chicago on flood proofing served as a template for national, state, and local regulations on this topic.

 Jack was born on August 28, 1931, in Lancaster County, Pennsylvania, as one of seven children born to Samuel Sylvester Sheaffer an Ammy Jane.
 He went to high school at East Lampeter, Millersville State College (now Millersville College) and received his doctoral degree from the University of Chicago.
 He died on December 21, 2016, in Carol Stream, Illinois.

 Sheaffer's work in the recycling of wastewater began in 1972, and since then, more than 60 Sheaffer Systems have been permitted and installed in the United States.

-Sheaffer co-authored the book "Future Water: An Exciting Solution to America's Most Serious Resource Crisis" with author Leonard A. Stevens.